36kbCertifiedDumb/cli-website/README.md

 ▼ What did an unemployed DevOps see after minimizing development to the bare minimum?

-I arrived at one truth: modern web development is a never-ending arms race,
+I arrived at one truth. modern web development is a never-ending arms race,
 constantly creating new problems to solve the problems we create ourselves.
 Frameworks make development easier, but they slow down sites.
 Optimization tools are created to solve these problems.